 While there’s nothing really wrong with The Hill’s overall point — there’s nothing really wrong with The Hill herself, and her fretting over the remote likelihood of ever sharing a body type with Christina Hendricks is misguided, to judge by the rather fetching picture accompanying the article — who the hell cares what an “Equalities Minister” should or should not do?
 There ought not be any such thing as an “Equalities Minister” in the first place.
 Ditto the National Child Measurement Programme.
 It’s an abomination, an offense against the very idea of a free society.
 It’s a sad commentary on how far removed our British cousins are from anything resembling the dignity and individual freedom that we here in the States…uhh…uhhhh….ummmm….

-Hey, here’s a revolutionary idea: how about we just own up to a few basic facts at long last?
-Beauty is what it is — an ideal, something to admire and aspire to — precisely because everybody doesn’t have it. in fact, most of us don’t; if it wasn’t rare, it wouldn’t actually be “beauty” — it would be “ordinary” or “common” or “plain.”
-I suppose that’s in reality why politically-correct nanny-state ninnies have such a hard time dealing with it: first, their politics-as-religion ideology requires that they cobble together a position paper and a bureaucracy to maintain control over every aspect of life, including ones that are patently outside of mortal jurisdiction — see Climate Change (formerly Global Warming, formerly Global Cooling, formerly “the weather”) for further examples; and second, it sort of upends their “all must be equal in a grey drone world” agenda.
+But hey, here’s a revolutionary idea: how about we just own up to a few basic facts at long last?
+Beauty is what it is—an ideal, something to admire and aspire to—precisely because everybody doesn’t have it. in fact, most of us don’t; if it wasn’t rare, it wouldn’t actually be “beauty”—it would be “ordinary” or “common” or “plain” or perhaps even “butt-ugly.”
+I suppose that’s in reality why politically-correct nanny-state ninnies have such a hard time dealing with it: first, they always have to cobble together a position paper and a bureaucracy to maintain control over every aspect of life, including ones that are actually outside of mortal jurisdiction; and second, it sort of upends their “all must be equal in a grey drone world” agenda.

 Feminists are calling for an ad featuring topless women clutching glasses of ale to be banned.